znxuan/Customer-Clustering-and-Conversion-Prediction/README.md

 - Predict customer **conversion probability**
 - Provide strategic insights to optimize **marketing**, **pricing**, and **personalization** tactics

-Our solution was built and submitted for the **Data Titans Hackathon**, leveraging data science to tackle real-world economic and business strategy challenges.

-Businesses are increasingly facing challenges in understanding the **diversity of their customer base**.
+Our solution was built and submitted for the **Data Titans Hackathon**, leveraging data science to tackle real-world economic and business strategy challenges.Businesses are increasingly facing challenges in understanding the **diversity of their customer base**.
 Without personalized strategies, they often overspend on ineffective marketing campaigns.
 This project addresses two core questions:

-1. How can we **segment customers** based on spending habits and behaviors?
+1. How can we segment customers based on spending habits and behaviors?
-2. Can we **predict customer conversion** using historical data?
+2. Can we predict customer conversion using historical data?

----

 ## Data & Features